-- P1.1 For development proposals to be supported, it must be demonstrated that there is sufficient social infrastructure capacity (including education, community facilities, healthcare, public transport, shops, businesses, employment, leisure and open space) available to support and meet all the necessary requirements arising from the proposal. - P1.2 In assessing this capacity, consideration must be given to how accessible social infrastructure is with a preference given to sustainable modes of transport (i.e. walking, cycling and public transport) over non-sustainable driving routes. - P1.3 Development shall be appropriately phased to allow delivery of any necessary infrastructure improvements.
+- P1.1 For development proposals to be supported, it must be demonstrated that there is sufficient social infrastructure capacity (including education, community facilities, healthcare, public transport, shops, businesses, employment, leisure and open space) available to support and meet all the necessary requirements arising from the proposal. - P1.2 In assessing this capacity, consideration must be given to how accessible social infrastructure is with a preference given to sustainable modes of transport (i.e. walking, cycling and public transport) over non-sustainable driving routes. - P1.3 Development shall take all opportunities to add to and enhance electric vehicle infrastructure. - P1.4 Development shall be appropriately phased to allow delivery of any necessary infrastructure improvements.